Tom Cribb: Dramatic and literary references

 Tom Hyer, the first recognised American heavyweight champion, portrayed the character "Tom Cribb" in a scene from Pierce Egan's Tom and Jerry, or Life in London during a single performance at the National Theatre (Boston, Massachusetts) on 9 March 1849.

 Cribb features prominently in George MacDonald Fraser’s novel Black Ajax, a fictionalised account of Tom Molineaux's life.
 In Charles Dickens' comic novel Martin Chuzzlewit (ch.9), Cribb is humorously cited as the inventor of a defensive stance used by the boy Bailey, as the landlady Mrs Todgers aims a smack at his head.

+Tom Crabbe, a boxer contesting the prize in a game devised in The Will of an Eccentric, a novel by Jules Verne, is evidently inspired by Tom Cribb.

 Cribb and Molineux are mentioned in the opening chapter of "War of the Roses" by Warren Adler.
 In the novel, the boxers had been immortalized in a pair of small Staffordshire porcelain figures, and the ill-fated couple bid against each other to obtain the figures during an estate auction.

 Cribb is noted in one episode ("The Detective Wore Silk Drawers" - largely centred on prize-fighting) of the first series of Granada Television's Victorian crime drama Cribb, in which one of Cribb's men speculates whether he is descended from the famous boxer.

 Cribb's fights with Molineaux, was turned into a 2014 play by Ed Viney called Prize Fighters.

 Cribb is also mentioned in the novel Mauler by Shawn Williamson.
 He appears to introduce the exotic Tasmanian Tiger (thylacine), the hero of the story, also known as Mauler and Cu´chulain.

 Cribb is memorialised in The Letter of Marque, 12th in the Aubrey-Maturin series of novels by Patrick O'Brian.
 In the novel, one of the captain's favorite personal long cannons is named "Tom Cribb".

 Georgette Heyer's 1935 novel, Regency Buck, opens with Cribb's fight with Molineaux at Thistleton Gap in Rutland in 1811.